mkatzef/gps-activity-plotter/README.md

 # GPS Activity Plotter
-Generate heatmaps of your .tcx and .gpx files!
+Generate heat maps of your .tcx and .gpx files!

 ## Requirements
 This tool requires `python3` and the following standard packages: